ESC

 Government

-the name means "smoky bay" in Icelandic and refers to the steamy, smoke-like vapors discharged by hot springs in the area
+the name means "smoky bay" in Icelandic and refers to the steam from the hot springs in the area

 64 09 N, 21 57 W